KevinKuo41/Backtesting_ML_To_Boost_LS_Mean_Rev_Strat/Datasets/README.md

 # Datasets
 ## Source
 #### Overall, equity stock is the only asset class involved in this work.
 Three primary datasets listed below, which range 291 months, from April 1998 to June 2022, are utilised.
-(Their information is outlined below.)
+(Their information is outlined in the bottom.)
 All currently active firms and delisted firms once listed in the US stock market are included.

 ### 1. S&P Compustat Fundamentals Dataset
-####
+#### 21 accounting items, share prices, shares outstanding, and total returns for all companies listed from 1998 to 2022 are downloaded from the S&P Compustat Fundamentals Dataset.
+Among them, 21 accounting items are most on a quarterly basis, since they were only updated at the end of every quarter.
+By contrast, share prices and shares outstanding are on a monthly basis.
+S&P Compustat Fundamentals Dataset: https://www.marketplace.spglobal.com/en/datasets/compustat-fundamentals-(8)?utm_source=google&utm_medium=cpc&utm_campaign=DMS_Marketplace_Search_Google&utm_term=&utm_content=586436401424&_bt=586436401424&_bk=&_bm=&_bn=g&_bg=133704002389&gclid=Cj0KCQiAj4ecBhD3ARIsAM4Q_jEY3NDcZT41-xSzFBeoLsIDW5l0Ri58cdPqhh1UV0FOmkUf6B2JcUkaAmddEALw_wcB

+### 2. Fred Economic Data
+#### 21 accounting items, share prices, shares outstanding, and total returns for all companies listed from 1998 to 2022 are downloaded from the S&P Compustat Fundamentals Dataset.
+Among them, 21 accounting items are most on a quarterly basis, since they were only updated at the end of every quarter.
+By contrast, share prices and shares outstanding are on a monthly basis.

 | **Variable** | **Definition**                                                                        | **Source**                         |